top of page

 About Triceratops Gulch Project

 The Triceratops Gulch Program in Glenrock, Wyoming is a paleontology dig joint program offered through the Morrison Natural History Museum and Glenrock Paleon Museum.
-For dinosaur lovers and families who want a ringside view of the county where the holotype of the first Triceratops fossil was unearthed, join one of our three types of expeditions!
+For dinosaur lovers and families who want a ringside view of the country where the holotype of the first Triceratops fossil was unearthed, join one of these three types of expeditions!

 Starting as far back as the late 19th century, the plentiful dinosaur remains in Wyoming came to the attention of scientists O.C.
 Marsh and Edward Drinker Cope.
 This began the “Dinosaur Wars,” as these two rivals battled for supremacy.
 In the process, they, and others like them helped unearth a treasure trove of Cretaceous dinosaurs and mammals in the fossil-rich Lance Formation.
 From the tiniest freshwater snails and salamanders to fully articulated dinosaur skeletons, the Lance Formation seems to have it all.